 If you want to work in a totally different field (like be a paid mover instead of paying for the gym, or exploiting your lifeguard license in your town pool during summer weekends), we'll very probably give you the permission.
 Still, you are required to come and talk to us.

 It's important to understand that having explicit permission will also protect you from breaches exploiting.

 Good fences make good neighbors, right?

 The golden rule

 Addressing every possible case with a playbook page is very hard.

-We value personal freedom and our employees well-being so much, it's the first point in our mission.
+We value personal freedom and our employee's well-being so much, it's the first point of our mission.

 For this very reason, we value transparency and honesty over everything else.

-The golden rule to avoid any possible issue is: talk to us.
+The golden rule to avoid any possible issue is: do talk to us.

 With an open dialogue, we will always figure out how to save everyone's day.